-Hanako, a japanese koi fish, lived to be 226 years old.
+Hanako, a beautiful scarlet colored female Japanese koi fish, lived to be 226 years old.

 Two-hundred-and-twenty-six years old.